SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Nodes_Memories.md

 ### GetCurrentSummaryFromFile

 The **`GetCurrentSummaryFromFile`** node is a simple and extremely fast **retriever**.
-Its only job is to read the entire contents of the rolling chat summary file (`_summary.jsonl`) and return it as a string.
+Its only job is to read the entire contents of the rolling chat summary file (`_chat_summary.json`) and return it as a string.
 It performs no checks and triggers no updates.

 #### **Complete JSON Example**